olga-demidko/documentation/docs/guide/vulnerabilities/204-brute-force-login.md

     </tr>
 </table>

-This vulnerability allows an attacker to get access to privileged information.
+This vulnerability allows an attacker to get access to the privileged information.

 <table id="simple-table">
     <tr>